See Also: The Last Prophecy - The Cathar Prophecy of 2021

 And he [Jacob] was afraid and said, "How awesome is this place!
 This is none other than the house of God [Elohim], and this is the gate of heaven!"
 (Genesis 28:17)

 Luz, a royal city in Canaan, is identified as Bethel in three different books of the Bible (Judges 1:23, Joshua 18:13, Genesis 28:19 & 35:6).
-In Judges 1:23 and Genesis 28:19, Luz is the former name of Bethel.
-Ai, which means heap of ruins, was thought to be Et-Tell near Deir Dibwan, but recent excavations suggest it would more likely be Khirbet el-Maqatir near the same town.
+In Judges 1:23 and Genesis 28:19, Luz is said to be the former name of Bethel.
+Ai, which means "heap of ruins," was thought to be Et-Tell near Deir Dibwan, but recent excavations suggest it would more likely be Khirbet el-Maqatir near the same town.
 However, this is still debated and it may have been one of the many other ruins in the area (Khirbet el-Haiyan, etc.) or Luz itself ("Luz (biblical place)."
 Wikipedia, Wikimedia Foundation, 6 October 2025, https://en.wikipedia.org/wiki/Luz_(biblical_place).).Â

 In fact, there might have been two Bethels, the place on the outskirts of the city called Luz where Jacob built his altar and Luz itself which became know as Bethel later on.

-Luz means 'almond' in Hebrew but could also refer to Latin 'lux' for 'light' ("Luz."
+Luz means "almond" in Hebrew but could also refer to Latin "lux" for "light" ("Luz."
 Behind the Name, 02 July 2017, https://www.behindthename.com/name/luz.).
-Melchior (as in the King-Magi of Persia in the Jesus story) literally means 'king of light' ("Melchior."
+Melchior (as in the King-Magi of Persia in the Jesus story) literally means "king of light" ("Melchior."
 Wiktionary, Wikimedia Foundation, 1 November 2025, https://en.wiktionary.org/wiki/Melchior#Latin.).
-As Judaism has no official monastic tradition and magi was the word used for Persian priest-gurus, 'Luz' would likely refer to the Indo-European 'light' rather than the Hebrew 'almond.'
+As Judaism has no official monastic tradition and magi was the word used for Persian priest-gurus, Luz would likely refer to "light" rather than the Hebrew "almond."

 In some books of the Bible, Luz was the stuff of legends, being associated with immortality ("The Bone of Resurrection and the City of Immortals."
 Mayim Achronim, https://www.mayimachronim.com/the-bone-of-resurrection-and-the-city-of-immortals/.
 Accessed 19 December 2025.):